 How to get there

 Sacsayhuaman sits at an altitude of 3,700 meters (12,140 feet) above sea level on a hill overlooking Cusco City.
 It covers an area of about 12 square miles.
 The location is ideal for the original purpose of the complex, which was to survey and protect the city from external attacks, while its large esplanade also served as a place for rituals and political functions.
 Today, it is the principal stage for Cusco’s Inti Raymi festival in June.

 By car: The faster and easier route is to take a car or taxi.
 From the Plaza de Armas, a standard taxi fare is approximately S./10 (US$2-3), and the ride takes no more than ten minutes.

 Walking: If you don’t mind a heart-thumping climb up steep, cobbled lanes, walking to Sacsayhuaman is an option.
 The most popular route is to take Cordoba Street up to the Nazarenas Square, and then Nazarenas and Pumacurco streets all the way to the ruins.
 This is a 30-45 minute walk depending on pace.
 The views of Cusco along the way are exceptional.

-Plan your own Peruvian adventure to Cusco.
+Plan your own Peruvian adventure to Cusco and Machu Picchu.
 Trip itineraries and different travel preferences are important variables to consider when figuring our the trip.
 Let our team of experts at Peru for Less help you!
 Talk to a travel advisor today.